JohnRomanelis/Quick-Cheat-Sheets/GIT_sheet.md

 - git init : Initializes a repository on the local machine
 - git status : See which files git knows exist and their state (commited or not)
 - git add \<filename> command : add a file to a commit
 - git commit -m "Message about commit" : Creating a commit.
-The message is important to note the changes that are made during this commit
+The message is important to note the changes that are made during this commit.
+The commited changes will appear as a new branch in the github repository.
 - git checkout -b <my branch name> : create a new branch
 - git checkout \<existing branch name> : switch between existing brances
 - git branch : shows a list of existing brances. * indicates the current branch